 In the late twentieth century, most Hawaiians supported heavy-handed police tactics.
 Many jurors had parents or grandparents who lived during World War II.
 These jurors saw a cause-and-effect relationship between oppressive policing and public safety.

-What does all this mean to Kona DUI lawyers?
+What does all this mean to Kona DUI lawyer’s?
 Hawaii County prosecutors could once count on sympathetic jurors who would support things like STEP campaigns and DUI roadblocks.
 Now, that support is waning.
 As a result, prosecutors make better pretrial offers than they made before.
-Furthermore, Kona lawyers can be more aggressive in their pretrial tactics.
+Furthermore, Kona DUI Lawyer’s can be more aggressive in their pretrial tactics.

 What is at Stake?